Bismuth: Lead replacement

 The density difference between lead (11.32 g/cm3) and bismuth (9.78 g/cm3) is small enough that for many ballistics and weighting applications, bismuth can substitute for lead.
 For example, it can replace lead as a dense material in fishing sinkers.
-It has been used as a replacement for lead in shot, bullets and less-lethal riot gun ammunition.
+It has been used as a replacement for lead in shot, bullets, and less lethal riot gun ammunition.
 The Netherlands, Denmark, England, Wales, the United States, and many other countries now prohibit the use of lead shot for the hunting of wetland birds, as many birds are prone to lead poisoning owing to mistaken ingestion of lead (instead of small stones and grit) to aid digestion, or even prohibit the use of lead for all hunting, such as in the Netherlands.
 Bismuth-tin alloy shot is one alternative that provides similar ballistic performance to lead.

-Bismuth, as a dense element of high atomic weight, is used in bismuth-impregnated latex shields to shield from X-ray in medical examinations, such as CTs, mostly as it is considered non-toxic.
+Bismuth, as a dense element of high atomic weight, is used in bismuth-impregnated latex shields to shield from X-rays in medical examinations, such as CTs, mostly as it is considered nontoxic.

-The European Union's Restriction of Hazardous Substances Directive (RoHS) for reduction of lead has broadened bismuth's use in electronics as a component of low-melting point solders, as a replacement for traditional tin-lead solders.
-Its low toxicity will be especially important for solders to be used in food processing equipment and copper water pipes, although it can also be used in other applications including those in the automobile industry, in the European Union, for example.
+The European Union's Restriction of Hazardous Substances Directive for reduction of lead has broadened bismuth's use in electronics as a component of low-melting-point solders, as a replacement for traditional tin-lead solders.
+Its low toxicity is especially important for solders to be used in food-processing equipment and copper water pipes, although it can also be used in other applications, including those in the automobile industry, in the European Union, for example.

 Bismuth has been evaluated as a replacement for lead in free-machining brasses for plumbing applications, although it does not equal the performance of leaded steels.